sahil23032001/Gotimedate/README.md

 The repo Contains Result.json

-3)deployed a date and time go using k3s and docker
-The repo contains the kubenetes deployment + service file The docker file used for building the docker image
+3) Deployed a date and time go using k3s and docker The repo contains the kubenetes deployment + service file The docker file used for building the docker image
 The golang Code to deploy the same